chen3feng/blade-build/doc/en/build_rules/extension.md

 )
 ```

 Globals symbols such as functions and constants can be imported.
+Symbols beginning with an underscore(`_`) will not be
+exported and therefore cannot be imported.

-Alias mechanism can be used to resolve name conflicts:
+Alias mechanism is used to resolve name conflicts:

 ```python
 load('//common/awesome_build_rules1.bld', my_awesome_library='awesome_library')